We are all about Safe Space

-To be a Safety, Nurturing, Healing, Housing, Learning and Opportunity Hub for the Disadvantaged and Underprivileged Children, Teenagers and Youth (DAUCTAY).
-This is our DAUCTAY Mission Drive.
+Our DAUCTAYs Mission Drive is to be a Safety, Nurturing, Healing, Housing, Learning and Opportunity Hub for the Disadvantaged and Underprivileged Children, Teenagers and Youth (we call the DAUCTAYs).

 When a child receives these basic amenities, they thrive and with guided opportunity, they reach their full potential.